-Analysis is based on cumulative data on ECMO activity from week 40 2019 (30 September 2019) to week 25 2021 (ending 25 June 2021) to cover two complete seasons.
+Analysis is based on cumulative data on ECMO activity from week 40 2019 (30 September 2019) to week 21 2021 (ending 8 August 2021) to cover two complete seasons.
 This period includes data from the first and second waves of the pandemic.
 COVID-19 cases are from week 05 2020 (commencing 27 Jan 2020) due to retrospective reporting.

-- 31% (189/619) of ECMO patients with a laboratory confirmed respiratory infection (all aetiologies) had a co/secondary infection reported. - 43% (16/37) of ECMO patients with a laboratory confirmed influenza had co/secondary infections - 30% (158/519) of ECMO patients with laboratory confirmed COVID-19 had co/secondary infections.
-Of these 158 cases, the most frequent co/secondary infections in COVID-19 cases were Gram-negative bacilli (n=56) and fungi (n=32), accounting for 56% (88/158).
+- 31% (199/649) of ECMO patients with a laboratory confirmed respiratory infection (all aetiologies) had a co/secondary infection reported. - 43% (16/37) of ECMO patients with a laboratory confirmed influenza had co/secondary infections (data from 2019/2020, no flu admissions to ECMO in 2020/21) - 30% (168/549) of ECMO patients with laboratory confirmed COVID-19 had co/secondary infections.
+Of these 168 cases, the most frequent co/secondary infections in COVID-19 cases were Gram-negative bacilli (n=61) and fungi (n=33), accounting for 56% (94/168).

-Co/secondary infections among patients with Healthcare Associated Infections: Blood stream and respiratory infections (bacterial and fungal) in COVID-19 patients in England in wave 2 by COVID-19 diagnosis (29 June 2020 to 2 May 2021 incl.)
+Bloodstream & respiratory infections (bacterial & fungal co/secondary infections) & Clostridioides difficile infections, in COVID-19 patients diagnosed in England in wave 2 (29 June 2020 to 30 April 2021 incl.) & wave 3 (1 May 2021 to 6 June 2021 incl.)

-- 0.2% of COVID-19 patients had a key bacterial/fungal coinfection (± 1 day of first SARS-CoV-2 positive specimen date), or secondary infection (between 2 days and <28 days after the SARS-CoV-2 positive specimen date) - Of all COVID-19 patients, 0.05% had a key respiratory infection; 0.1% had a key bloodstream infection. - This equates to over seven thousand cases, presenting a significant and sustained burden to hospitals. - 82% of co/secondary infections of any site were categorised as secondary infections. - Most frequent species identified from co/secondary infection isolates were: - Respiratory: Staphylococcus aureus, Pseudomonas aeruginosa, Klebsiella pneumonia and Escherichia coli. - Blood: Escherichia coli, Staphylococcus aureus, Enterococcus faecium and Klebsiella pneumoniae. - Co-infections continued to occur more frequently in the elderly; those aged ≥60y accounted for more than three-quarters (77%) of co-infections and 65% of secondary infections.
+- In Wave 2 0.2% of COVID-19 patients had a key bacterial/fungal co/secondary infection, while in Wave 3 it was 0.1%, where a coinfection is defined as a positive bacterial/fungal isolate ±1 day of first SARS-CoV-2 positive specimen date and a secondary infection defined as a positive bacterial/fungal isolate identified between 2 days and <28 days after the SARS-CoV-2 positive specimen date. - Of all COVID-19 patients in Wave 2, 0.05% had key respiratory infection; 0.1% had a key bloodstream infection, while in Wave 3 0.02% and 0.03% had a key respiratory or bloodstream infection, respectively. - In Wave 2, 82% of co/secondary infections of any site\ were categorised as secondary infections versus 76% in Wave 3. - Most frequent species identified from co/secondary infection isolates were: - Respiratory: Staphylococcus aureus, Pseudomonas aeruginosa and Klebsiella pneumonia in Wave 2 versus S. aureus, K. pneumonia and Escherichia coli in Wave 3. - Blood: E. coli, S. aureus, Enterococcus faecium and K. pneumoniae in Wave 2 versus E. coli, K. pneumoniae, and Enterococcus faecalis in Wave 3. - Co-infections occurred more frequently in the elderly; those aged ≥60y accounted for 77% in Wave 2 and 61% in Wave 3.
+Those aged ≥60y accounted for 65% of secondary infections in Wave 2 but 30% in Wave 3.
+Furthermore, nearly half of Wave 3 secondary infections were amongst patients aged 40-59y (45%), although numbers are small and caution is advised in interpreting the data.

-^{} Includes Respiratory, Bloodstream, Clostridioides difficile infection (CDI), as well as any combination of Respiratory, Bloodstream infection and CDI
+\ Includes respiratory, bloodstream, Clostridioides difficile infection (CDI), as well as any combination of respiratory, bloodstream infection and CDI